nix-community/google-summer-of-code/2018/projects.md

 [Nix interpreter written in Haskell](https://github.com/jwiegley/hnix) but it can't currently build derivations.
 The idea is to make it fully nix compatible.

+### Make the nix.rs nix interpreter work with nixpkgs.
+There is a(nother) [Nix interpreter written in Rust](https://github.com/solson/nixrs) out there.
+The idea is to make it fully nix compatible.

 ### Define and document API to nix-daemon

 ### Deterministic Builds